decipher-survey-programming/decipher-sublimetext-clips/README.md

 You can define your own keymappings in (Default (Linux or Windows).sublime-keymap)

 To bring up the context menu, right click in the text editor.
-You can then navigate to the Dec-Question Types or Dec-Question Elements to view the avaliable clips.
-This will also display the current short cuts for them.
+You can then navigate to the "Dec-Question Types" or "Dec-Question Elements" to view the avaliable clips.
+This will also display the current shortcuts for them.

 <b>Decipher Sublime Text 3 Clips Examples</b><br/>
 =============================================<br/>